 The 2005 NASCAR Cup Series season was one of the most successful of Stewart’s career as he recorded five victories, one of which came at Sonoma, 17 top-fives, and 25 top-10s on the way to winning his second points title.

-He also ran a dozen races on the Busch Series (now the Xfinity Series) that year and his rivalry with Vickers continued at the Zippo 200 at Watkins Glen.
-Stewart began the day on the pole and both he and Vickers were in contention coming down the stretch.
-But it was Ryan Newman who took the checkered flag that day, while Vickers finished third and Stewart one spot behind in fourth.
+He also ran a dozen races on the Busch Series (now the Xfinity Series) that year.
+His rivalry with Vickers continued at the Zippo 200 at Watkins Glen.
+Stewart began the day on the pole, and both he and Vickers were in contention coming down the stretch.
+But Ryan Newman took the checkered flag that day, while Vickers finished third and Stewart one spot behind in fourth.

-However, just because the race had ended didn’t mean things were done for Stewart as he drove up alongside Vickers once they’d both crossed the finish line and slammed into the side of his No. 5 car, a stunt that cost him another $5,000 and again got him placed on probation for the remainder of the year.
+However, just because the race had ended didn’t mean things were done for Stewart.
+He drove up alongside Vickers once they’d crossed the finish line and slammed into the side of his No. 5 car, a stunt that cost him another $5,000 and again got him on probation for the remainder of the year.